catalyst-cloud/catalystcloud-docs/source/block-storage.rst

 ==============

 The root volume of your compute instance should only be used for operating system data.
-It is recommended to add additional volumes to your compute instances to persist application data.
+We recommend you add additional volumes to your compute instances to persist application data.
 For example: when running a MySQL database, you should add at least one additional volume with enough space to hold your database and mount it on ``/var/lib/mysql``.

-While block volumes can be formatted and used independently, it is highly recommended to use a logical volume management layer, such as LVM, in production environments.
+While block volumes can be formatted and used independently, we highly recommend you use a logical volume management layer, such as LVM, in production environments.
 By using LVM you will be able to add additional volumes and resize file-systems without downtime.
 Please consult the documentation of your operating system for information on how to use LVM.